DK-Dinesh-DK/AgGrid/README.md

     />

 Context Menu :

 You can customise the context menu by providing a getContextMenuItems() callback.
 Each time the context menu is to be shown, the callback is called to retrieve the menu items.
+    If suppose Same Screen having two AgGrid and contextmenu , you need to pass unique id for both AgGrid.
 Example:

-    const getContextMenuItems = useCallback(() => {
+    const getContextMenuItems = [
-    let menu = [
     {
         name: "Alert ", // Option Name
         action: () => {window.alert("Alerting about ") }, // Option OnClick Function